9-year-old in HIV remission for years -- without drugs

 Asier Saez Cirion from the Institut Pasteur in France, who presented the findings on the teenager in 2015, confirmed to CNN this week that the teen is still in remission and maintaining good health, meaning she has been controlling her virus for more than 13 years.

-Now comes the case of the 9-year-old boy in South Africa, in remission for more than eight years, but after just 40 weeks of treatment.
+Now comes the case of the 9-year-old in South Africa, in remission for more than eight years, but after just 40 weeks of treatment.
 Violari stressed, however, these cases are extremely rare and that people infected with HIV should by no means come off their treatment.

 "Not everyone can achieve remission," she said.